jenkinsci/subversion-plugin/docs/kerberos-auth.md

 Under Source Code Management -\> Subversion add just the URL of your repository and leave the credential empty.

-Note for master: when you move the text pointer out of the text field, you will immediately see a red error message, in case your configuration does not work.
+**Note for master:** when you move the text pointer out of the text field, you will immediately see a red error message, in case your configuration does not work.

-Note for agent: the authentication test every time will return an error.
+**Note for agent:** the authentication test every time will return an error.
 It looks like that this test is initiated on the master and not on the agent.
-Just run a job on the agent and check the log.

 # Troubleshooting